SNP auditors quit days after Nicola Sturgeon’s husband arrested in finance probe

 Mr Murrell stepped down as the SNP’s chief executive last month – just weeks after Ms Sturgeon did so herself – following a controversy about misleading information being given to journalists over the party’s falling membership numbers.

-The SNP has until 7 July to present their accounts to the Electoral Commission or face possible sanctions.

-Yesterday, first minister Humza Yousaf insisted that the party was in “good financial health”, but conceded “I want it to be better.”
+Yesterday, Mr Yousaf insisted that the party was in “good financial health”, but conceded “I want it to be better.”

+Conservative MSP Donald Cameron said: “This resignation only raises further questions about the increasingly murky picture surrounding the SNP‘s finances.

+“Given this firm have audited the party’s accounts for so long, the SNP must be fully transparent over why they have decided to quit now.

 More follows